suiji/Arborist/README.md

 ### News/Changes
-- New command 'rfTrain' decouples the training task from the compound format/sample/train/validate task performed by 'rfArb'.
+- New command 'rfTrain' exposes the training component of the compound format/sample/train/validate task performed by 'rfArb'.
+This provides separate training of sampled, prefomatted data.
-- New option 'keyedFrame' accesses prediction columns by name, bypassing the requirement that training and prediction frames have the same column ordering.
-In addition to arbitrary ordering, the prediction frame may include columns not appearing at training.
+- New prediction option 'keyedFrame' accesses prediction columns by name, bypassing a previous requirement that training and prediction frames have the same column ordering.
+In addition to arbitrary ordering, the prediction frame may now include columns not submitted to training.
-- Meinshausen's forest-wide weights are computed by 'forestWeight' command.
+- New command 'forestWeight' computes Meinshausen's forest-wide weights.
+Nonterminals are weighted in addition to leaves, both to facilitate post-pruning and to accommodate early exit under prediction with trap-and-bail.
-- Prediction records final node indices of tree walks, invocable under 'indexing=TRUE'.
+- New prediction option 'indexing=TRUE' records final node indices of tree walks.
 - Training ignores missing predictor values, splitting over appropriately reduced subnodes.
 - Quantile estimation supports both leaf and nonterminal (i.e., trap-and-bail) prediction modes.
 - Prediction and validiation support large (> 32 bits) observation counts.